Dandruff During Pregnancy: Causes, Treatment And Home Remedies

 Image: Shutterstock

-• Accumulation of bile: Dandruff comes with scalp pruritus (itchy skin irritation) that may result from bile acid accumulation in the skin and serum in case of obstetric cholestasisiXA serious liver disorder in pregnancy characterized by severe itching in the extremities of the body of pregnancy.
+• Accumulation of bile: Dandruff comes with scalp pruritus (itchy skin irritation) that may result from bile acid accumulation in the skin and serum in case of obstetric cholestasisiA serious liver disorder in pregnancy characterized by severe itching in the extremities of the body of pregnancy.
 The accumulated bile acid may cause the release of inflammatory molecules from the cells, causing an itchy sensation.

 • Changes in levels of pregnancy hormones: A reduced hepatic blood flow during pregnancy may be causing sustained levels of hormones and cholesterol in the body.
 These changes are essential for the microbes to sustain and multiply in the skin, causing dandruff.

 • Higher oil production: Pregnancy may be associated with higher oil production in the skin.
-Having oily skin may attract lipophilic fungiiXA group of fungi commonly found in the skin’s sebaceous glands that may cause certain skin conditions such as Malassezia, which could lead to dandruff.
+Having oily skin may attract lipophilic fungiiA group of fungi commonly found in the skin’s sebaceous glands that may cause certain skin conditions such as Malassezia, which could lead to dandruff.

 Some skin products may lead to dandruff during pregnancy